Atiqur Rahman Atique: Coaching career

 Atique served as the assistant and goalkeeping coach of Muktijoddha Sangsad KC for more than a decade starting from 1997.
 He also served as assistant coach of the Bangladesh national team during György Kottán's tenure as head coach in 2003.
-He also coached BG Press SRC in the Second Division in 2008.
+He also coached BG Press in the Second Division in 2008.
 In the same year, he was the goalkeeping coach of the national team under head coach Shafiqul Islam Manik.
 Eventually, he began joined Abahani Limited Dhaka as a goalkeeping coach.
 In 2016, he again served as the national team's goalkeeping coach, following the appointment of Gonzalo Sanchez Moreno.

 In December 2017, Atique was given interim head coach duty of Abahani, following the mid-season departure of out of contract Croatian coach Drago Mamić on 30 November 2017.
 Atique guided the club to the 2017–18 Bangladesh Premier League title with the help of team manager Satyajit Das Rupu.
 The club dedicated the title to their lifelong coach and former player, Amalesh Sen, who died on 7 October 2017 and would have been the initial choice for interim head coach.
 Atique resumed his role as goalkeeping coach following the appointment of Saiful Bari Titu on 7 February 2018, for the club's 2018 AFC Cup campaign.

 In 2021, he worked as the goalkeeper coach for both the Bangladesh U23 national team and the senior national team.